 The image was pretty clearly a mine of some sort, and the highly irregular field arrangement seemed to indicate europe, the color of the crops looked like what I’d seen when looking at the netherlands from the air, so I started there and worked my way out in a circular pattern.

-Comment by David S | August 17, 2008
+Comment by PK | August 17th, 2008

 The Hambach opencast coal mine, Germany.